-The focus is the theory and phenomenology of neutrino physics and the role of neutrinos in astrophysics and cosmology.
-Important issues include extended versions of the Standard Model of particle physics, using neutrinos for probing astrophysical environments, and confronting theories with measurements.
+A major direction of research in contemporary condensed matter physics is the effort to design materials with specific functionality by utilizing the unique properties of interfaces between materials of different types.
 In addition to the programs that last several weeks, Nordita also organizes shorter conferences and workshops, sometimes in combination with the programs.
 These events can be arranged on short notice, which provides researchers with an excellent opportunity to gather together experts on subjects they are currently working on.
 The flexibility of these events also makes them suitable to pick up and expand upon unexpected and recent developments.